ut-issl/s2e-documents/General/HowToDownloadNRLMSISE00library.md

-# How to download CSPICE Library
+# How to download and build NRLMSISE00 Library

 ## 1. Overview